WeWantGreatness/MoonQuestVR/Development Plans.md

 11. ❌ Full UI port from Moonlight Android (polished app grid, settings screens).
 12. ❌ Add whiteboard feature with auto-save on app close.
 13. ❌ Add left controller mouse control support.
+14. ❌ Add palm/hand control for mouse input (use hands like controllers with gesture mapping).

 This plan will be updated as features are implemented.